BullsEye0/shodan-eye/README.md

 # Install Shodan Eye on Linux:
 ****

-Shodan Eye has tested it so far on:
+Shodan Eye has been tested on:

 **Linux**
 Kali Linux